 “Efforts to secure prisoner of war lists from the Philippines have not been successful to this date due to the lack of communication and the fact that the Japanese Government has not yet given permission for the Swiss representative and the International Red Cross delegates to make visits to prisoner of war camps in the islands.
 When the lists of prisoners are received, we will clear the name of your son and send you any additional information that we may have.”

 It is not known when his parents learned of his death.

 After the war, Allen’s remains were positively identified.
 At the request of his family, his remains were returned to the theUnited States on the U.S.A.T.
 Sgt.
-Morris E. Crain docked on September 22, 1948, at San Francisco.
-His remains were next sent to Texas.
+Morris E. Crain.
+The ship was docked on September 22, 1948, in San Francisco and his remains were next sent to Texas.
 He was buried in October 1948 at Myrtle Cemetery in Ennis, Texas.
 Today, he lies next to his parents.

 It should be mentioned that Albert Allen, another member of Allen Sills’ tank company, wrote in a journal he kept on the 192nd, that Allen Sills died of cancer.